 I’m writing this on April 2nd – and I’m very thankful.
 The past few weeks have been utterly lovely on account on of a couple of choice celebrations, the first being my mother’s 50th birthday and, the second, Easter lunch.
 I’m not religious as such – I just have a belief in human kindness and get excited by life’s opportunities and possibilities.
 Blogging as a process can be a truly mindful step, a pause even, as you’re committing moments to posterity.
-My grandmother’s garden is starting to bud, the light which filters through the window is accompanied by chirping and the world just has a freshness.
+My grandmother’s garden is starting to bud and the light that filters through the window is accompanied by chirping – it’s safe to say that the world just has a freshness.

 The marvellous thing about goodwill is that it’s contagious.
 My mum’s birthday cake, which I had ordered through a family friend, was Carol’s first attempt at a full-scale birthday cake and she did such a fantastic job!
 We’d gone for a Beatrix Potter theme as mum adores the illustrations and we’re heading to the Lake District in June for a family holiday.
 Apparently, Carol’s windowsill was lined with no less than 14 prototype bunnies before two Peters (complete with blue jackets and brass buttons) made the final cut.
 Another debate included whether or not to cram the cake itself with 50 candles.